CamiloMM/Noumena/deps/native/MINGW32_NT-6.1-i686-node-v0.10.29/connect-mongo/Readme.md

 ### Set MongoDB to clean expired sessions (default mode)

-`connect-mongo` will creates a TTL index for you at startup.
+`connect-mongo` will create a TTL index for you at startup.
 You MUST have MongoDB 2.2+ and administration permissions.

 ```js
 app.use(session({